-Which city is cheaper, San Diego or Tampa?
+Which place is cheaper, San Diego or Tampa?

 These are the overall average travel costs for the two destinations.